 What if I don’t have a veterinarian?

-To be eligible for a grant, you must be in good standing with a Centre County veterinarian who can provide a detailed estimate of costs for any medical treatment your cat or dog needs.
+To be eligible for a grant, you must be in good standing with your veterinarian, who can provide detailed information and an estimate of costs for any medical treatment your cat or dog needs.